JaviGARES/Calwest-E-Commerce--Tableau-Dashboards/README.md

 # Calwest E-Commerce – Tableau Dashboards

 ## Project Summary
 Calwest E-Commerce is an e-commerce company selling health-conscious products for people and their pets.
 This project includes two interactive Tableau dashboards designed to summarize **high-level company performance** and **regional performance**.
-The dashboards were created with best practices in dashboard design, branding, and interactivity in mind.
+The dashboards were created with best practices in dashboard design, branding and interactivity.
+This project was developed as part of the CFI Business Intelligence & Data Analysis (BIDA) Tableau case study course.

 ---